This version is still in development and is not considered stable yet. For the latest snapshot version, please use Spring AI 1.0.0-SNAPSHOT!

 cqlsh -f colbert-wikipedia-schema.cql

-Then configure the store like:
+Then configure the store using the builder pattern:

 @Bean